Chakra-Shree-Harsha/Portfolio/README.md

-# Chakra Shree Harsha - Portfolio
+# Chakra Shree Harsha Aravilli Venkata

 ## 🔹 About Me
 I am a **Systems Engineer & Electronics Enthusiast** with experience in **Java development, hardware design, and scientific instrumentation**.